INTO-CPS-Association/mono-camera-robot-tracking/README.md

 The following steps is required to get this project running:
 1. Install Python
 2. Install Dependencies
-3. Find Camera Information
+3. Setup CameraInformation
-4. Setup CameraInformation and RobotTracking Objects
+4. Setup RobotTracking
 5. Use the find_robot function

 The help have been extended with the following descriptions: